 One of the main things that you are bound to notice when going through the conveyancing process is the huge number of strange legal terms that abound.
 The conveyancing firm in Brisbane that you hire should be able to explain them to you, but it helps to have a bit of an idea before jumping on in.
-One term that you're probably going to puzzle over is "time of the essence."
-Learn more about what it means by reading on below.
+One term that you’re probably going to puzzle over is “time of the essence.”.
+What does in essence mean?

 What Does It Mean?

 Most real estate contracts in Australia include a term like this: “time shall be considered to be of the essence of contract.”
 Basically, this means that the time limits and deadlines that are outlined and specified in a contract must be adhered to very strictly.
 Failure to meet a deadline can result in the cancellation of a contract.
 There is no “wiggle room,” in other words, when it comes to these contracts.

 Why Is It Used?